 Sometimes the big kid just looks older, but doesn’t have the same skills as a smaller player because his physical ability just hasn’t caught up to his body yet.
 We shouldn’t always assume that just because a kid is big that he will automatically be better.
 It can be confusing to look at a kid who’s six feet tall and realize that he’s just a little boy mentally.

-So, parents of the big kids…just ignore the comments and know that you’re pretty lucky.
+So, parents of the big kids…just ignore the comments and know that you’re pretty lucky (except for having to buy them men’s cleats and pants).
 Because some of us (like me) have the smaller kids, and I guess we’re just a little jealous. 😉